Sustainable feed ingredients

 With a growing aquaculture sector, we recognize that we need new marine and protein based feed ingredients.
 Grieg Seafood will take part in the commercialization of such ingredients, and is currently assessing which ones we will go into.
 We are in dialogue with various suppliers of possible alternatives, such as insect meal.
 We have also taken part in research into novel ingredients.
 Previously, we were a partner to an R&D project, CO2 Bio, that uses carbon dioxide from the oil and gas industry to produce algae as an alternative fish feed ingredient.

-- We are a member of the steering committee for the development of a new global ASC standard for fish feed.
+- We are a member of the MarineTrust Governing Body Committee, to engage in the improvement of global fisheries.